On this page:

 For more information about asking for an external review of an NDIS decision, check out the Administrative Appeals Tribunal website .

-What if I have concerns about the decision-making process?
+What if you have feedback about the decision-making process?

-If you are not satisfied with the way the NDIA carried out its decision-making, you can provide feedback or make a complaint.
+If you are not satisfied with how we carried out our decision-making, you can provide feedback or make a complaint.